Sleepingisimportant/fullstackDV/README.md

    - User can change color of the legend and edit the axis label name.
    - Users can select either line chart or scatter chart.
 (Default: Line chart)
    - Users can select to show Voltage or Current or both.
 If Current is not being selected, then filter by current data is also hidden.
 Same applies to Voltage.
 (Default: Both)
-   - Users can add conditions to filter the current and voltage data.
-If the condition leads to no data being shown, the condition will be established.
-(Default: No condition)
+   - Users can add conditions to filter the current and voltage data. **If the condition leads to no data shown, the condition will NOT be established.** (Default: No condition)
    - Users can configure the chart and download it (including configuration).